singamsiva11/Heart-Disease-Prediction-ML/README.md

 The main objective of doing this project is to present a heart disease prediction model for the prediction of occurrence of heart disease.
 # Prerequisites
-Python, Jupiter notebook, XG-boost, Streamlit, Pickle
+Python, Jupiter notebook, XG-boost, streamlit, pickle